Information on UG5 course choices.

 Even after you follow the above advice, discussion on course selection with your personal tutor is recommended.

 Familiarise yourselves with the School of Informatics policy on late submission of coursework that is applicable for all taught courses.
-It states that late submission is not normally allowed.
 If you think you have a "good reason" to request an extension, then either fill in the ITO contact form or contact your personal tutor, depending on the nature of your mitigating circumstance.
 Please do NOT approach your course lecturers for extensions as they are not allowed to grant them.

 Don't engage in it.
 To understand what constitutes misconduct, please go through the following references: